Little Red Driving School

 When can I book my practical driving test?

 If you are under 25, you are eligible to book a practical driving test once your learner logbook has been approved.
+If you are over 25 you don't need to complete a learner logbook before booking your test.

 NOTE: If you hold a car learner licence, you must pass the car hazard perception test before you can book your practical driving test. --> CLICK HERE to read more about Practical Driving Tests on the Queensland Transport website <--